ElazarK/content-docs/scripts/CommonServerPython.md

-Common code that will be merged into each server script when it runs.
+Merges common code into each server script when it runs.

 ## Script Data
 ---